-Facilities Management Contractor

-At the ICB's main sites, the Facilities Management Contractor is responsible for the management and maintenance of property and security systems to maintain the physical safety and security of the premises as follows:

-- NHS Property Services provide site maintenance at Birch House and Retford Hospital.
-This will be managed through the NHS Property Services' Facilities Management Team for the East Midlands. - Community Health Partnerships manage the maintenance for Stapleford Care Centre. - Gedling Borough Council's Estates Management Team for occupancy at the Gedling Civic Centre. - Nottinghamshire County Council's Estates Management Team for occupancy at Trent Bridge House and Sir John Robinson House.
+Ensure that all staff are aware of and adhere to supporting procedures and processes (i.e. through training, information and incident reporting).
+Encourage positive behaviours of staff by setting a good example with respect to health, safety and security.
+Facilities Management Contractor At the ICB's main sites, the Facilities Management Contractor is responsible for the management and maintenance of property and security systems to maintain the physical safety and security of the premises as follows: NHS Property Services provide site maintenance at Retford Hospital, Ashfield Health and Wellbeing Centre and Wollaton Vale Health Centre.
+These will be managed through the NHS Property Services' Facilities Management Team for the East Midlands.
+Community Health Partnerships manage the maintenance for Stapleford Care Centre.
+Gedling Borough Council's Estates Management Team for occupancy at the Gedling Civic Centre.
+Nottinghamshire County Council's Estates Management Team for occupancy at Trent Bridge House and Sir John Robinson House.
+Nottingham City Council's Estates Management Team for occupancy at Loxley House.
+Individuals All individuals, whilst at work, have a legal duty to take reasonable care for the health and safety of themselves and others who may be affected by their acts or omissions.
+They also need to co- operate fully with the arrangements made by management to meet legal responsibilities in relation to health and safety.

-Individuals

-All individuals, whilst at work, have a legal duty to take reasonable care for the health and safety of themselves and others who may be affected by their acts or omissions.
-They also need to cooperate fully with the arrangements made by management to meet legal responsibilities in relation to health and safety.

 Individuals have a responsibility for bringing to the immediate attention of their manager, the Head of Corporate Assurance or the Executive Management Team, any failings that could be detrimental to themselves and others, including visitors.
-Specific responsibilities of individuals are:
+Specific responsibilities of individuals are: To comply with local fire procedures.
+To comply with local first aid procedures.
+To report any incidents or near misses in accordance with the ICB's Incident Reporting and Management Policy.
+Not to attempt to repair any item of electrical equipment but to report it to their manager, the Facilities Management Team or the Head of Corporate Assurance.